bsa-git/docker-node-todo/README.md

 ## Start an app container

 Now that we have an image, let’s run the application.
-To do so, we will use the **docker run** command (remember that from earlier?).
+To do so, we will use the `docker run` command (remember that from earlier?).

-1. Start your container using the **docker run** command and specify the name of the image we just created:
+1. Start your container using the `docker run` command and specify the name of the image we just created:

 ```bash
 docker run -dp 3000:3000 node-todo
 ```
-> Remember the `-d` and **-p** flags?
-We’re running the new container in “detached” mode (in the background)
+> Remember the `-d` and `-p` flags?
+We’re running the new container in `detached` mode (in the background)
 > and creating a mapping between the host’s port 3000 to the container’s port 3000.
 > Without the port mapping, we wouldn’t be able to access the application.